deeplearning-wisc/MCM/README.md

 Our experiments are conducted on Ubuntu Linux 20.04 with Python 3.8 and Pytorch 1.10.
 Besides, the following commonly used packages are required to be installed:

-- [transformers](https://huggingface.co/docs/transformers/installation), scipy, scikit-learn, matplotlib, seaborn, pandas, tdqm.
+- [transformers](https://huggingface.co/docs/transformers/installation), scipy, scikit-learn, matplotlib, seaborn, pandas, tqdm.

 ## Checkpoints